SH20RAJ/diaryvio-start/README.md

 ## 🤝 Contributing

-We welcome contributions to ReflectAI!
+We welcome contributions to DiaryVio!
 See our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## 📝 License